 Can I use my hand loaded ammo for the class?
 Yes, but we need to know the *exact* load recipe you will be planning to use.
 There are minimum velocity needs which must be met in order for your shots to reliably make the 1000 yard plate.
 If you plan to use hand loads, please get in touch with us before you load up a bunch of ammo--just to be sure it will meet the needs of long range shooting.

 Will 168 grain Sierra Matchking bullets work for 1000 yards from a .308?
 Actually, yes.
-Contrary to what is commonly taught on the inter-troll web shooting forums, the 168's routinely make our 1000 yard plate, and even our 1100 yard plate.
+Contrary to what is commonly taught on the inter-troll web shooting forums, the 168's routinely make our 1000 yard plates, and even our 1100 yard plates.
 Are they ideal?
 Perhaps not.
 Heavier bullets designed for long range such as the 175 grain Sierra Matchking and clones are probably going to shoot tighter at ranges beyond 800 yards, all other factors being equal.
-But the 168 grain Sierra Tipped Matchkings are an excellent choice since their BC is around .535 ...
+But the 168 grain Sierra Tipped Matchkings are an excellent choice since their G1 BC is around .535 ...

 Do I need to bring a sand bag?
 Not really, we have bags on site you can use.
 You can bring your rear bag, however, if you choose to.